 3. A rich and diverse curriculum in developed nations of the world

 The curriculum in Indian education is somewhat based on previous conducted research, thus not giving the student enough opportunity to learn something new and implement it practically.
 While Countries like the US, UK, many European Countries have diverse curriculum which is full of opportunities for the students to come out of their comfort-zone and limited knowledge zone and encourages the students to do new and innovative research.
 Most of the students usually prefer the US for their studies and according to the survey, it was found that the US ranked first with 59 percent of the students pursuing from all over the globe, Australia, UK, and Canada followed the next ranks with 7 percentage, 6 percentage, and 1 percentage.
+New Zealand, Germany, Singapore and Ireland round up the list of best countries to study abroad for international students.

 4. Flexibility on the choice of subjects